Divergence of the multilevel Monte Carlo Euler method for nonlinear stochastic differential equations

 \section{Convergence of the Monte Carlo Euler method}

-The Monte Carlo Euler method has been shown to converge with probability one for one-dimensional SDEs with globally one-sided Lipschitz continuous drift and globally Lipschitz continuous diffusion coefficients (see~\cite{hj11}).
-The Monte Carlo Euler method is thus {\it strongly consistent} (see, e.g., Nikulin~\cite{n01}, Cram{\'e}r~\cite{c99} or Appendix~A.1 in Glassermann~\cite{g04}).
-After having review this convergence result of the Monte Carlo Euler method, we complement in this section this convergence result with the behavior of moments of the Monte Carlo Euler approximations for such SDEs.
-More precisely, an immediate consequence of Theorem~\ref{thm:eE_divergence} is Corollary~\ref{thm:MCE_divergence} below which shows for such SDEs that the Monte Carlo Euler approximations diverge in the strong $L^p$-sense for every $p \in [1,\infty)$.
+The Monte Carlo Euler method has been shown to converge with probability one for one-dimensional SDEs with superlinearly growing and globally one-sided Lipschitz continuous drift coefficients and with globally Lipschitz continuous diffusion coefficients; see~\cite{hj11}.
+The Monte Carlo Euler method is thus \textit{strongly consistent} (see, e.g., Nikulin~\cite{n01}, Cram{\'e}r~\cite{c99} or Appendix~A.1 in Glasserman~\cite{g04}) for such SDEs.
+After having reviewed this convergence result of the Monte Carlo Euler method, we complement in this section this convergence result with the behavior of moments of the Monte Carlo Euler approximations for such SDEs.
+More precisely, an immediate consequence of Theorem~\ref{thmeEdivergence} is Corollary~\ref{thmMCEdivergence} below which shows for such SDEs that the Monte Carlo Euler approximations diverge in the strong $L^p$-sense for every $p \in[1,\infty)$.
 We emphasize that this strong divergence result does not reflect the behavior of the Monte Carlo Euler method in a simulation and it is presented for completeness only.
-Indeed, the events on which the Euler approximations diverge (see Theorem~\ref{thm:eE_divergence}) are {\it rare events} and their probabilities decay to zero very rapidly (see, e.g., Lemma~4.5 in \cite{hj11} for details).
-This is the reason why the Monte Carlo Euler method is strongly consistent and thus does converge according to \cite{hj11} (see also Theorem~\ref{thmMCEconvergence} below and Corollary~3.23 in \cite{HutzenthalerJentzen2012PhiArxiv}.
+Indeed, the events on which the Euler approximations diverge (see Theorem~\ref{thmeEdivergence}) are \textit{rare events}, and their probabilities decay to zero very rapidly; see, for example, Lemma~4.5 in~\cite{hj11} for details.
+This is the reason why the Monte Carlo Euler method is strongly consistent and thus does converge according to~\cite{hj11}; see also Theorem~\ref{thmMCEconvergence} below and Corollary~3.23 in \cite{HutzenthalerJentzen2012PhiArxiv}.